Kevin Andrews (politician): Causes and views

-Andrews is a member of the National Right faction of the Liberal Party.
+Andrews was a member of the National Right faction of the Liberal Party during the Morrison government.

-Andrews has been associated with, or given speeches to, many organisations over the years.
+Andrews was associated with, or gave speeches to, many organisations over the years.
 His most significant non-Parliamentary speeches are published in the volume One People One Destiny.

+On 9 April 2003, Andrews made a speech to the Endeavour Forum, a conservative Christian group, founded to counter the feminist movement, which opposes abortion, equal opportunity and affirmative action.

 Andrews was an adviser to the board of Life Decisions International (LDI), an anti-abortion group.
-He has described his role with LDI as an "honorary patronage".
+He described his role with LDI as an "honorary patronage".
 In 2007, the Sydney Morning Herald reported that, on his entry in the Parliamentary Register of Pecuniary Interests, Andrews did not declare his wife's patronage of the board of advisors of Life Decisions International.

-On 9 April 2003, Andrews made a speech to the Endeavour Forum, a conservative Christian group founded to counter the feminist movement which opposes abortion, equal opportunity and affirmative action.

-Andrews has given several speeches over the years at the Family Council of Victoria, an organisation opposed to homosexuality, sex-education, and anti-homophobia policies in public schools, which it claims is "pro-homosexual indoctrination" of students.
-He is a vocal public opponent of same-sex marriage and publicly stated he would vote against any bill, regardless of the results of the Australian Marriage Law Postal Survey.
+Andrews gave several speeches over the years at the Family Council of Victoria, an organisation opposed to homosexuality, sex-education, and anti-homophobia policies in public schools, which it claims is "pro-homosexual indoctrination" of students.
+He was a vocal public opponent of same-sex marriage and publicly stated he would vote against any bill, regardless of the results of the Australian Marriage Law Postal Survey.
 He abstained from voting for the bill to legalise same-sex marriage in the Australian Parliament.

-Andrews supports immigration as a way to slow population ageing in Australia.
+Andrews supported immigration as a way to slow population ageing in Australia.
 During an address to the Committee for the Economic Development of Australia, he said that "The level of net overseas migration is important as net inflows of migrants to Australia reduce the rate of population ageing because migrants are younger on average than the resident population.
 Just under 70% of the migrant intake are in the 15–44 age cohort, compared to 43% of the Australian population as a whole.
 Just 10% of the migrant intake are 45 or over, compared with 38% of the Australian population."

 In 2011, as a Liberal Shadow Cabinet frontbencher, Andrews published a critique of the Greens' policy agenda in Quadrant Magazine in which he wrote that the Australian Greens' "objective involves a radical transformation of the culture that underpins Western civilisation" and that their agenda would threaten the "Judeo-Christian/Enlightenment synthesis that upholds the individual" as well as "the economic system that has resulted in the creation of wealth and prosperity for the most people in human history."

 Andrews supported the move to make Australia a republic at the Australian Constitutional Convention 1998.

 Andrews was an adjunct lecturer in politics and in marriage education at the John Paul II Institute for Marriage and Family in Melbourne.

-He has long advocated the critical importance of Australia's reliance on natural resources.
+He long advocated the critical importance of Australia's reliance on natural resources.
 He is credited with suggesting the title of the Coalition's then pro-national resources interest group, the Monash Forum.